 After you’ve mastered Facebook, you may want to create WhatsApp catalogs in order to have a mobile storefront for your business so that you can expand your geographic reach via mobile apps.
 Facebook users are extremely mobile, so take advantage of anything you can with the Facebook Mobile App, Messenger (109 million monthly users), or WhatsApp (1.5 billion monthly users).

 Facebook Marketplace currently has no set listing fees or commissions, so it’s free to sell (this could change down the line as more retailers make use of this!).
-If you want to learn more about marketing your business on Facebook, you can take free classes to learn how to run ads.
+If you want to learn more about marketing your business on Facebook, you can take free online classes that includes everything from how to build a brand presence to learning how to run ads.
 You can also sign up for their free local small marketing bootcamps that take place in many cities across the U.S.

 How to Set-Up a Facebook Shop For Your Store